 Dreams Fulfilled will equip Rutgers to maximize the intellectual capital of New Jersey’s and the nation’s college-age population by ensuring that all students, including more from underrepresented communities, have the resources and support necessary to complete their degrees within four years and without significant debt, and to achieve postgraduate success.
 Most of these Rutgers graduates will go on to live and work in New Jersey, supporting its economy and forming the backbone of its communities while becoming the parents and teachers of a new generation.
 The power of this project is reflected in the students it serves.
 “I’ve learned that the best way to give back to a community is to invest in its people,” says Marcellus Hill, a 2019 graduate of the College of Arts and Sciences at Rutgers University–Camden.
 The payoffs of supporting future graduates before and during their time on campus reveal the power of big-picture thinking.

-Dreams Fulfilled is one of 12 Big Ideas leading the charge for Rutgers’ Big Ideas initiative, which is more than two years in the making.
-In late 2018, Rutgers University invited its 23,000 talented faculty and staff to pitch their most disruptive and visionary proposals for daring initiatives that will positively transform our community and serve as a model for enhancing other communities around the world.
-From more than 200 proposals, a dozen Big Ideas emerged after a rigorous review and refinement process.
-One group of administrators, who are now championing Dreams Fulfilled, looked to college accessibility and affordability as a critical place to begin.
+Dreams Fulfilled is one of several signature initiatives at Rutgers aiming to transform our community for the better and serve as a model for advancing other communities around the world.
+The group of administrators now championing Dreams Fulfilled embraced college accessibility and affordability as a critical place to begin.
 “The key is thinking about what ‘access’ really means,” says Butterfield.
 “How have our practices been intentionally or unintentionally keeping certain kinds of students from attaining a college education?”